February 21, 2019

 Fire Department: The Fire Department invites you to join us for Assistant Fire Chief Arnie Kleven's Walk-Out Ceremony on Thursday, Feb.
 21st.
 Learn more about who we've partnered with to give out some sweet treats to residents in the community!

-Parks & Recreation Department: Parks & Rec will be switching registration systems starting with Summer 2019 registrations.
+Parks and Recreation Department: Parks and Recreation will be switching registration systems starting with Summer 2019 registrations.
 Migrate your account today!
 Read on to learn more about upcoming events including Adult Painter's Palette and Discovery Days!

 Police Department: Learn more about an upcoming community event on Suicide Prevention.
 Get a sneak peek into Read Your Heart Out Day at Westside Elementary.

 Public Works: We're sending out some winter weather reminders on clearing sidewalks and driveways, proper cart placement and parking.

 Sun Prairie Public Library: The Friends of the Sun Prairie Public Library is hosting a writing contest on "Why I love My Library".
 Upcoming events include Teen Creativity Club and a visit from author Muriel Simms.

 The City of Sun Prairie completes revaluations on a two year cycle updating assessments to market value in odd numbered years.
 This helps ensure that property assessments represent their full value.

 2019 was scheduled to be a revaluation year for Sun Prairie.
 Due to unforeseen personnel changes and approaching reporting deadlines to the State of Wisconsin, the City of Sun Prairie will be postponing its 2019 revaluation year until 2020.

 City staff has requested a temporary appointment of Acting City Assessor to Rachel Woiteshek which was approved at the February 5 Common Council meeting.